jamesgurung/timetable-calendar-generator/README.md

   "tenantId": ""
 }
 ```
-To create these credentials, your domain administrator must set up a free App Registration:
+To create these credentials, your domain administrator wil need to set up a free App Registration:

 1. Go to the [Azure Portal](https://portal.azure.com/) and sign in with your Microsoft 365 administrator account.
 1. Use the search bar to go to "App registrations", and click "New registration".
 Name it "Timetable Calendar Generator", and select "Accounts in this organizational directory only".